yklee1308/deep_learning_computer_vision/classification/README.md

 The names of the class folders, image files and file extensions can be changed.
 However, the names of the folders and file with "**{DATASET_NAME}**" should follow the given format.

 ## Training
 1. Set model, dataset and parameters in "*configs.py*".
+There are sample configuration files in "**/configs**" folder that you can simply copy or edit to use.

 2. Run "*train.py*".
 ```